 Welcome to the Parkers car tax calculator.
-If you've ever wondered if your car is taxed, or how much will it cost, you'll find the answers to your questions here.
+If you've ever wondered if your car is taxed or how much your road tax is going to cost you next time around, here you'll find the answers to all of your questions.

 Alternatively, you might be looking at buying a new car and want to know what it's going to cost you before you commit to buy – again, this page will be extremely helpful for you.

 Find and check road tax prices for any car by using the tool below.

 Using the car Parkers tax calculator is easy!
 It's also the perfect way to check the road tax on your own car, or any other vehicle you might be interested in.

 You just select your car make and model through the dropdown menus above.

 On the third dropdown, you'll be able to choose the bodystyle and year the car was manufactured.
 (Don't worry if the exact year isn't there, as long as it falls within the range you're presented with.)

 Then, hit the blue 'go to' button and you'll come to a new page, which will show you a list of all the tax rates for all the models that fall into the categories you've selected.
 If you're not quite sure exactly what your car is, you can find out by using our Car Valuation Tool, which allows you to enter your registration number to tell you exactly what the make, range and exact model it is.

 There's a UK full guide to car tax (VED) on Parkers, as well as a car tax advice section, but briefly, the current car road tax rates are calculated on CO2 emissions and price; those between 2001 and 2017 are CO2 emissions only, while those older than 2001 have rated based on their engine capacity alone.